robert-westenberger/knowledgebase/web-development/frontend/typescript.md

 You can use the type guard `isFish` to filter an array of `Fish | Bird` and obtain an array of `Fish`.

 ## Discriminated Unions
+A union of many different interfaces that has a property in common can use that property (the discriminant) to help determine which kind of interface we are dealing with in the union.
 # Type Assertions
 For example, if you’re using `document.getElementById`, TypeScript only knows that this will return some kind of `HTMLElement`, but you might know that your page will always have an `HTMLCanvasElement` with a given ID.